brunicardoso/CellBioStats/README.md

 1. Go to the [**dist**](https://github.com/brunicardoso/CellBioStats/tree/main/dist) page of this repository.
 2. Download the latest `.exe` file.
 3. Double-click the file to run the application.
-BE AWARE THAT IT MIGHT BE TARGETED AS A VIRUS BY SOME ANTI VIRUS SOFTWARE AND YOU MIGHT NEED TO TEMPORARILY DISABLE THE DEFENSE SYSTEM TO RUN THE APP!.
+BE AWARE THAT IT MIGHT BE FLAGGED AS A VIRUS BY SOME ANTI VIRUS SOFTWARE AND YOU MIGHT NEED TO TEMPORARILY DISABLE THE DEFENSE SYSTEM TO RUN THE APP!.

 ### Option 2: Google Colab (Cloud-Based)